life-exe/UnrealOpenAIPlugin/OpenAIDocs/Platform APIs/Images/Edit an image.md

     - `"chatgpt-image-latest"`

-- `moderation: optional "low" or "auto"`
+- `moderation: optional "low" or "auto" or null`

   Moderation level for GPT image models.